HandcartCactus/obsidian-remove-newlines/README.md

 ### 1.0.3
 - Added ability to remove newlines from text selection in the Obsidian editor.
-- Addeded ability to paste content without newlines into the Obsidian editor.
+- Added ability to paste content without newlines into the Obsidian editor.

 ## Installing
 ### Via the Community Plugin Manager